lem0nSec/eCXD/README.md

-# bineX-Arena
-**Hijacking execution flows since the early days - Learn, Train, Grow**

-## What is it?
+# eCXD - eLearnSecurity Certified eXploit Developer 🌋

+## Repository Content
 I created this repository while studying towards the eCXD exam.
-Right now this is just a disorganized collection of different types of exploits and binary exploitation challenges for both Windows and Linux operating systems.
-The idea is to create an 'Arena' where any beginner/intermediate user can learn new things and train its binary exploitation and exploit development skills.
-Clearly this project is still incomplete, but you can expect regular updates.
+Here you can find both Windows and Linux exploit development material.
+A significant portion of the repository is dedicated to exploit code, but there's also some vulnerable C code that I developed for Linux platforms just to make experiments with the skills gained during the Exploit Development Student course.
+Each folder comes with instructions explaining the content of the specific section you are in.
+So feel free to explore and good luck with your exam!

 *Enjoy!*